Skip to main content

 2. Operators must opt into the vault and the network

-4. The network sets a maximum stake amount for the vault by calling Vault.setMaxNetworkLimit(id, amount)
+4. The network sets a maximum stake amount for the vault by calling Delegator.setMaxNetworkLimit(id, amount)

 5. The NETWORK_LIMIT_SET_ROLE holder defines the stake limit for the networks in the vault

-6. The OPERATOR_NETWORK_LIMIT_SET_ROLE holder defines the stake limit for the operators in the vault
+6. The OPERATOR_NETWORK_SHARES_SET_ROLE/OPERATOR_NETWORK_LIMIT_SET_ROLE holder defines the stake share/limit for the operators in the vault

 warning

-The current stake amount cannot be withdrawn for at least one epoch, although this restriction does not apply to cross-slashing.
+The current stake amount cannot be decreased by withdrawals for at least one epoch, although this restriction does not apply to slashings by the neighbor networks (in case the vault uses restaking).

 👥 Operators